purdue-cs193-spring-2020/homework-1-thakur22429s/README.md

 ### Step 1 - Set up a Personal Github Account
 If you already have a personal Github account and have activated your Student Developer Pack (i.e. you can create private repositories), feel free to ignore this section.

-Github is a service that combines the git version control system (remember what version control is from lecture?) with code hosting and project management services.
+Github is a service that combines the git version control system with code hosting and project management services.
+Basically it allows people to work togehter :).
 Throughout most of your career as a Software Developer, you'll be using Github A LOT, so let's go ahead and get you set up with an account.

 Hop on over to the [Github website](https://github.com/).
 Once you're there, click on the [Sign Up](https://github.com/join?source=header-home) link in the upper right to create your account.
-Choose a memorable, but professional, username (you'll probably have your Github username listed on your resume and be handing it out to companies regularly).
+Choose a memorable, but **PROFESSIONAL**, username (you'll probably have your Github username listed on your resume and be handing it out to companies regularly).
 Use your Purdue email address to create this account as well.
 This will allow you to unlock some sweet benefits that Github gives to students for free.

 Once your Github account is all set up, you need to request access to the Github Student Developer pack.
 To do this, navigate to the [Student Developer Pack website](https://education.github.com/pack) and follow the steps there to request access.
 As soon as you have access to the student benefits, you can continue on with this lab.